U.S. Department of State Seal

 Birth Certificate

-If you have finalized the adoption in India, the SAA will first need to apply for a new birth certificate for your child.
-Your name will be added to the new birth certificate.
+If you have finalized the adoption in India, you will need to obtain a new birth certificate for your child with your name on it.

-Once PAPS receive a court order, the SAA shall apply for your child’s birth certificate in the municipal office of the region where the child was born.
-They will need the court order, the NOC from CARA, and any document related to the birth of the child as supporting documentation.
+Once the PAPs receive an adoption order, the SAA shall apply for your child’s birth certificate in the municipal office of the region where the child was born.
+They will need the adoption order, the NOC from CARA, and any document related to the birth of the child as supporting documentation.
 The birth certificate will indicate the name of the PAPs.
-The municipal office will issue the birth certificate with the child’s name as it appears on the court order, which may be changed by the adoptive family by requesting the court to endorse it in the order in the petition filed by the SAA.
+The municipal office will issue the birth certificate with the child’s name as it appears on the adoption order, which may be changed by the adoptive family by requesting the court/district magistrate to endorse it using the name as it appears in the petition filed by the SAA.
 This process takes at least two weeks.

 Indian Passport